 We had been hiking in the White Mountains, and while Mom and I scouted near the campsite for signs of wildflowers, which were all but extinct with the endless drought, Dad and Michael decided to explore.
-Robby and Yoda stayed with us at camp, digging holes.
+Robby, only two years old, and Yoda stayed with us at camp, digging holes.
 It hadn’t been raining that day, and no thunder clouds were visible over the mountains.
-Heat lightning. a freak accident, the park ranger called it.
+Heat lightning, a freak accident, the park ranger called it.

 Now the ashes of my father and brother are scattered in the backyard—the backyard we are leaving.
 I touch the small glass and silver vial hanging from a chain around my neck, glad I saved some ashes.
 The sturdy chain, pinching hairs at my nape, assures me that I once belonged to a complete family.
 Mom says she couldn’t bear the constant reminder, so she has no vial.
 I get it, but for me the ashes bring a sort of comfort, a promise that someone out there—or up there, or wherever—is watching over me.